 - Aokigahara – Chūbu.
 Large, nearly pristine and ghostly, quiet forest with gruesome fame as the most popular place for suicides.
 Forest is reportedly haunted by Yūrei – dangerous spirits of deceased.

 Few years ago one of Japanese buzzwords was garapagosu, in a meaning that Japan is secluded and evolving separately from all the other world, just like Galapagos Islands.

 Indeed, there are few countries in the world with such distinct and rich cultural heritage as Japan.
 One of the greatest achievements of Japanese culture is that Japanese have reached certain harmony with nature and every notable natural landmark in the country is part of Japanese culture.

 Most interesting landmarks in Japan are:

 - Buddhist and Shinto shrines.
 The contrast between the ages old traditions of Japanese and modernity of their cities seems surprising – but exactly these traditions have helped to build one of world’s most advanced economies.
 There are thousands upon thousands of diverse shrines in the country and each of them is very special and important to someone, many are unique in their concept, design, and location.
 Some temples are known internationally, e.g. Itsukushima Shrine and Ryōan-ji with its amazing rock garden.

 - Japanese gardens.
 It is surprising to realize that most of Japan is pristine or near pristine land – Japan is more forested than, for example, Sweden or Russia.
-Japanese forests are beautiful and their beauty together with deep traditions has inspired Japanese to create some of world’s most beautiful parks and gardens, such as Kyoto Imperial Palace Gardens or Shugakuin Imperial Villa Gardens.
+Japanese forest are beautiful and their beauty together with deep traditions has inspired Japanese to create some of world’s most beautiful parks and gardens, such as Kyoto Imperial Palace Gardens or Shugakuin Imperial Villa Gardens.